We found 11 online brokers that are appropriate for Trading Islamic Trading Accounts.

 Even though halal investment in foreign exchange accounts is not exactly recent innovation in terms of Islamic finance, there are still a few swap-free stockbrokers offering Islamic accounts.
 Most often, this variety of trading account is not facilitated by brokers; the reason being that they are seen by them as less profitable and the number of customers demanding them is usually limited.

 Islamic accounts are essentially designed to suit Muslim traders as they are in conformity with Islamic law in the sense that they do not incur swaps or interest fees on positions held overnight.
 Instead of that, the client is required to pay an application fee on such positions which are subtracted from the balance of the holder’s account.
-So, by getting rid of swap interest costs, Islamic trading accounts are, without a doubt, halal.
-Additionally, halal forex brokers can offer services on any halal trading platform.
+So, by getting rid of swap interest costs, Islamic trading accounts are generally considered halal in Islamic finance.

 Essentially, Forex trading is halal.
 It allows traders to utilize most they can from a swap-free trading account.
 In that case, there is no element of interest or riba.
 Trading is not haram, in general.
 Some hold the opinion that Forex trading is permissible when the right kind of analysis is put to use.
 When traders are able to predict when the value of a certain currency is set to increase or decrease (that too without speculation), they are thus not acting as gamblers.